Maserati MC20: MCPura (2025)

+MCPura Carabinieri (2025)

+On October 27, 2025, a custom-built Maserati MCPura for the Carabinieri was delivered, along with an Alfa Romeo Giulia Quadrifoglio, already in service with the Carabinieri.
+The ceremony took place at the Carabinieri General Headquarters in Rome, in the presence of Commander General Salvatore Luongo, Chief of Staff General Andrea Taurelli Salimbeni, and Head of the IV "Logistics Support" Department General Antonio Di Stasio.
+Stellantis was represented by CEO Antonio Filosa, the new head of Stellantis Europe, Emanuele Cappellano, Alfa Romeo Brand Manager and COO of Maserati, Santo Ficili, and CEO of Stellantis Italy, Antonella Bruno.

 MCPura Mille Miglia Centenario (2027)

 The MCPura Cielo Mille Miglia Centenario is a car that will celebrate the centenary of the famous Mille Miglia race.
 The car, painted Rosso Vincente, is inspired by the 1957 Maserati 450S (Tipo 54).
 It also celebrates the 70th anniversary of the car it was inspired by and the final year of the race.

 Motorsport

 Ahead of the 2022 24 hours of Spa, Maserati launched the MC20 GT2 intended for competition in the GT2 European Series in 2023.